thewhyse/regulora/wp-content/plugins/block-visibility/readme.txt

 == Changelog ==

+= 2.5.2 - 2023-01-03 =

+**Fixed**

+* Fixed bug in data fetching method used to return simplified variables in plugin settings.

+= 2.5.1 - 2023-01-03 =

+**Changed**

+* Consolidated controls filters into a single filter.
+* Renamed and consolidated contextual indicator filters.

+**Fixed**

+* Fixed conditional opacity CSS for text-only blocks. (#54)
+* Fixed data fetching method to only return simplified variables in plugin settings.
+* Fixed incorrect translation strings.
+* Fixed styling on control reset button to match Core tools panels.

 = 2.5.0 - 2022-12-05 =

 **Upgrade Notice**

-Block Visibility now requires WordPress 6.0 or greater with version 2.5.0.
-Furthermore, users of the Pro add-on will need to upgrade to Pro 1.6.0 to take advantage of these latest enhancements.
-Check out the [release article](https://blockvisibilitywp.com/block-visibility-2-5-0-and-pro-1-6-0-release-notes/ for more information.
+Block Visibility now requires WordPress 6.0+ with version 2.5.0 and users of the Pro add-on will need to upgrade to Pro 1.6.0 to take advantage of these latest enhancements.
+There have also been updates to the way visibility defaults work.
+Check out the [release article](https://blockvisibilitywp.com/block-visibility-2-5-0-and-pro-1-6-0-release-notes/) for more information.

 **Added**